 Learn more about laser capture microdissection.

-We have invested deeply in state-of-the-art technologies to advance research through musculoskeletal, cardiac and brain imaging.
+We have made a significant invest in state-of-the-art technologies to advance research through musculoskeletal, cardiac and brain imaging.

 Our capabilities include functional magnetic resonance imaging (fMRI) using a dedicated 3-Tesla MRI scanner, magnetic resonance spectroscopy (MRS) of brain metabolism, dynamic perfusion imaging, diffusion imaging and diffusion tensor imaging.

 We also conduct in vivo microscopic MRI studies involving transgenic mice for obesity, arthritis and muscular dystrophy research.

-Cincinnati Children’s excels at producing transgenic and gene knockout mice for medical research.
+Cincinnati Children’s excels at producing transgenic and gene knockout mice for medical research using cutting edge technology.

 Our Comprehensive Mouse and Cancer Core provides specific mouse strains used in cancer and blood disease research.
 This core also offers cell harvest, cell transplant and irradiation services.

 Our Transgenic Mouse Laboratory specializes in embryo cryopreservation and the generation of genetically altered mice for a wide range of conditions.

 The new clinical sciences building at Cincinnati Children’s will add 425,000 square feet of space for expanded laboratories, an imaging center and supporting infrastructure.
 The expansion will help attract more of the world’s top pediatric scientists to pursue clinical trials, translational research, outcomes and improvement studies and more.
 Read more about the project.

 Here, in high-tech facilities kept cleaner than most hospital operating rooms, scientists combine re-engineered human cells with carefully modified viruses to deliver bold new gene therapies to patients.